FE8Dev/FE8RProject/FE8_arsenals.md

 ---
 # Dozla
 ## *Axe*
 A heavy axe that inflicts Stun and Rock Punctures, but can go first.
 It has an Skill that increases Crit damage and Hit for each ally within 2 spaces.
+Uses x2 of Dozla's strength for final evolution.

 ## Sword
 A sword that Drenches the enemy and is effective against Drenched and Armor units.
+Uses STR and MOV for damage, targets weaker of DEF or RES.
 After killing 9 enemies gains a skill that debuffs all enemies and creates a rain effect in the map.
 It gives the ability to walk in water.

 On its last form, it gives +5 Attack Speed, ignores terrain, makes enemies in a 5 range space Drenched and is also effective against Pirates.